rikkimax/twp-d/manuscript/back/glossary.md

    The primary method of communication between internet users before centralised communication with internet backbones between ISP's.
 It was used heavily in the 80's.
 IRC originated from this technology.
 * ISP: Internet Service Provider
+* OOP: Object Orientated Programming

+   An advanced way to represent information hierachies in memory.